-5.X.1 Description

-This key issue is applicable to Objective 2 (i.e. WT#1.2) for the QoS and Policy enhancements to support Application AI/ML operation traffic and to address SA1 requirement as specified in TS 22.261[x] for aggregated QoS support.
+This key issue is applicable to Objective 2 (i.e. WT#1.2) which addresses QoS and Policy enhancements to support Application AI/ML operation traffic for AI/ML model transfer in 5GS, to address SA1 requirement as specified in TS 22.261[x] .

-As defined by requirements in TS 22.261 [x], the AI/ML Services & Transmissions with 5GS assistance to support AI/ML model distribution, transfer, training for various applications requires a dedicated treatment in the network.
-It is a challenge how the 5GS can be leveraged by AI/ML service providers as a platform to provide intelligent transmission support for application layer AI/ML operation.
+As defined in requirements specified in TS 22.261 [x], the 5G system can at least support three types of AI/ML operations:

+- AI/ML operation splitting between AI/ML endpoints

+- AI/ML model/data distribution and sharing over 5G system

+- Distributed/Federated Learning over 5G system

-In order to enable the 5G system to assure the QoS performance requirements as specified in clause 7.10 of TS 22.261 [x], it is important for the 5G system to be able to differentiate the specific Application AI/ML traffic while supporting regular 5GS user traffic.
-Hence, this study needs to determine any additional requirements to the 5G system in terms of the policy enhancement and the traffic handling (e.g. content aware AI/ML traffic classification).
-For example, in order to reach ultra high accuracy and ultra low latency for AI/ML, a UE may request for obviously too many transmission resources, which may bring influences to other UEs.
+In order to conclude whether the 5G system meets QoS performance requirements as specified in clause 7.10 of TS 22.261 [x], this study needs to determine whether any additional QoS and/or policy enhancements to the 5G system are required

-Therefore, this key issue will study solutions on below aspect(s) for the possible QoS and Policy enhancement to support Application AI/ML operation:
+Therefore, this key issue will study solutions on below aspect(s) for the possible QoS and Policy enhancements to support Application AI/ML operation:

-Whether an existing QoS and/or policy rules can support the AI/ML Services & Transmissions with 5GS assistance?
-If not, what enhancements are needed?
-Whether new factors should be considered when choosing policy for the AI/ML participated UEs?
-Or/and the existing policy choosing functions should be enhanced?
-How should the chosen policy work for AI/ML operations (e.g., split scheme, AMMT scheme and so on).

-What and how to specify the individual (e.g. for AI inference, model downloading, etc.) and aggregated QoS (e.g. for Federated learning group) parameters based on the requirements provided by the authorized 3rd party to 5G system to assure the QoS performance for one or a group of UEs which participate in the given Application AI/ML operation?
+Whether the current QoS model for 5GS defined in TS 23.501 clause 5.7 needs to be enhanced to support performance KPIs defined in clause 7.10 of TS 22.261.
+If new QoS parameters are needed whether the existing Policy framework in 23.503 needs to be enhanced and how.

-Whether the current QoS model for 5GS needs to be enhanced to account for the following types of application AI/ML traffic:
+Whether the current QoS model for 5GS defined in TS 23.501 clause 5.7 needs to be enhanced to account for the following types of application AI/ML traffic:

-i) data collected for training and inference and shared by the application server or client over the 5GS, and
+i) data collected for training and inference and shared by the application server or UE over the 5GS, and

-ii) AI/ML models trained by the application server or client shared over the 5GS.
+ii) AI/ML models trained by the application server or UE shared over the 5GS, considering whether to differentiate data types within AI/ML model, e.g., model topology and model weight factors.